snaplet/docs-old/docs/getting-started/install-cli.md

 ## Usage

 Restore the latest snapshot using the `snaplet restore` command.
-This will download the snapshot, restore the schema and data, and delete your old database.
+This will download the snapshot, restore the schema and data, and remove your old database.

 To create an on demand snapshot use `snaplet restore --new`